TyrantLink/auto_response_dev/README.md

 ## Adding scripted auto responses to your server
 1. invite [/reg/nal](https://discord.com/oauth2/authorize?client_id=839398546217893898&permissions=309506436225&scope=bot%20applications.commands) to your server
+2. browse the [auto responses](auto_responses/README.md) to find one you want to add
-2. run /config
+3. run /config
-3. navigate to guild > auto_responses
+4. navigate to guild > auto_responses
-4. click on the `scripted auto responses` button
+5. click on the `scripted auto responses` button
-5. click on `import by name` and type the name of file in [auto_responses](auto_responses) you want to import (without the .py extension)
+6. click on `import by name` and type the name of file in [auto_responses](auto_responses) you want to import (without the .py extension)
-6. that's it! the auto response should now be active in your server
+7. that's it! the auto response should now be active in your server

 ## Requirements
 - Python 3.11.x